-- Programmable pressure integration time for GTD. - Programmable temperature integration time for GTD. - Minimum time required for 19plus V2 to take a sample (≈ 2.5 sec). - Time required for 19plus V2 to take and average NCycles= samples; samples are taken 0.25 sec apart. - Delay after providing power to external sensors before sampling (DelayBeforeSampling=). - Time required to run pump before sampling (0.5 sec if MooredPumpMode=1).
+- Programmable pressure integration time for GTD. - Programmable temperature integration time for GTD. - Minimum time required for 19plus V2 to take a sample (≈ 2.5 sec). - Time required for 19plus V2 to take and average NCycles= samples; samples are taken 0.25 sec apart. - Delay after providing power to external sensors before sampling (DelayBeforeSampling=). - Delay after sampling before turning off power to external sensors (DelayAfterSampling=) - Time required to run pump before sampling (0.5 sec if MooredPumpMode=1).